 Did you know vehicles registered in Mexico require an emissions test every 6 months?

 In most, if not all Mexican states a vehicle, even when new, requires an emissions test every six months.
 The timing is based on the last digit of your license plate.
 For Guanajuato state please see my web site under Guanajuato Driver’s License and Vehicle Registration.
 In addition, Mexico City and Puebla have limitations called No Circula when vehicles may drive depending on their license plate last digit.
 Those from outside the area require a special permit.
 Hybrids and electric vehicles as exempt from needing an emissions test for up to 8 years, depending on the state.
 Electric vehicles, as expected require no testing and in many states, they have no annual tax called tenencia.

 Did you know you are to carry original documents to prove your legal status of being in Mexico?

 As a tourist, you are to carry your passport and original FMM tourist card.
-As a temporary or permanent resident please have your resident card.
-There is no need to have your passport.
+As a temporary or permanent resident please have your resident card and there is no need to have your passport.
 You need originals so the documents may be scanned electronically including holograms.
 If stopped and you do not have originals, you may be held in detention until someone retrieves originals and it will at least be an overnight experience.
 Copies and cell phone photos do not meet the legal requirements.
 Many will risk not carrying required documents locally but some have been asked for these in the area they live.
 Plus, if requirements are not with you, will you remember to take them when you travel anywhere beyond your home base?

 Did you know Mexican banks have deposit insurance?

 In Mexico, the Instituto para la Protección al Ahorro Bancario (IPAB) is the deposit insurance set up by the country for account holders in Mexico.
 It insures up to 400,000 UDIs (Unidad de Inversión), the equivalent of $2,844,000 pesos for each account (as of May 2022).